Making Connections Online

 Read first, write later

-When attending to discussion boards/forums, you should read all the updated material and responses before adding your response.
-This will help the conversation continue building and avoid repetitive comments.
-Also, if you have a question for the instructor, check the syllabus and any student questions areas before asking.
+When attending to discussion forums, you should read all the updated material and responses before adding your response.
+This will continue building the conversation and avoid repetitive comments.
+Also, if you have a question for the instructor, check the syllabus and any student question areas before asking.

 A good practice for writing emails and submitting any text online is to read over and review materials before submitting: check spelling, grammar, and punctuation, make sure your comments are concise and convey the message you want, and make sure all files are attached.
 Drafting responses in a word document is also a useful way to avoid submitting incomplete posts.